 Height magnifier, 1 to 7 times (4 to 255 points for scalable/downloaded TrueType fonts).
+1 is the default.
 Use a magnifier of 1 with proportionally spaced fonts, because characters lose smoothness at higher magnifications.
 See Appendix B, "Fonts," for more information about fonts.